JacksonLv/Duo_IDE_Choose/README.md

 Copy Arduino.app and Espruino Web IDE.app to Application folder

-select the bin file to upload and turn to the Javascrift mode
+make a alias of the unixexcutable file and open it everytime you want to use(App is still not workable)

 ## Make dmg